soloproyectos-js/jquery.sp-require/README.md

             },
             requires: ['lib1']
         },
-        // this library is loaded at last place
+        // this library IS LOADED AT LAST PLACE
-        // as it is an 'synchronous' library
+        // as it is a 'synchronous' library
         lib3: {
             async: false,
             sources: {